 “A man sooner or later discovers that he is the master-gardener of his soul, the director of his life.” ~James Allen Have you ever wondered what might be the reason behind gifting someone a watch, when time is no longer a matter of urgent importance?
 It is very correctly said that life begins after retirement. … Continue reading "Secrets of being happily retired"

-Image source: www.backfocus.com.au According to a survey, by the year 2025, India may become the osteoarthritis capital of the world with 60 million people affected.
-Every year about 15 million people are diagnosed with arthritis in India (ref: http://food.ndtv.com/health/india-may-have-60-million-osteoarthritis-cases-by-2025-1231464) of which majority is the female population who have weaker bone and muscle strength with prolonged knee … Continue reading "Suffering from knee pain?
+Majority of women have weaker bone and muscle strength in India with prolonged knee pain.
+According to a survey, every year about 15 million people, mostly women, are diagnosed with arthritis in India.
+By the year 2025, India may become the osteoarthritis capital of the world with 60 million people affected.
+Causes of knee pain … Continue reading "Suffering from knee pain?
 Consult a physiotherapist"

 Sudden mood swings and changes in an individual’s interest can indicate more than just old age.
 Almost a quarter of people over 65 years suffer from depression.
 Elderly depression a serious public health concern and a significant percentage of the elderly population suffer from persistent feelings of sadness.
 These older adults are particularly vulnerable to … Continue reading "Taking Care of a Loved One with Alzheimer’s"

 There is no “perfect” way to take care of an elderly suffering from Dementia except with the most love and patience that you are able to muster on that day.
 As a family member, it is often a struggle to understand, comprehend and accept the cognitive decline and the associated behavioural changes in our loved … Continue reading "When A Loved One Is Suffering From Dementia"